sle-js/lib-System.Unit/README.md

     failMessage :: () -> Maybe String
 ```

-Replacing this with an interface it allows us not to create different implementations of `Assertion` depending on the
+Replacing this with an interface it allows us to create different implementations of `Assertion` depending on the  style
-style that is important to the particular developer.
-For example it is now possible to create a type which implements
+that is important to the particular developer.
+For example it is now possible to create a type which implements this
-this interface but is the xUnit assertion style whilst another implementation might offer a BBD style of assertions.
+interface but is the xUnit assertion style whilst another implementation might offer a BBD style of assertions.

 An issue though with this interface is that it is only able to accommodate synchronous assertions.
 By rewriting this
 into a Promises style it is then possible for assertions to accommodate asynchronous assertions.
 If I then rewrite